Wasim27/wasocial-v2/README.md

 </div>
 <br>

 Clicking the trash bin will ask for confirmation that you really want to delete it.
-No one wants to accidentally click that amazing post they created!
+No one wants to accidentally delete that amazing post they created!

 <br>